Written by Editorial Team

 That is, when sodium pulls fluid out of the cells, increasing blood pressure, potassium draws fluid into the cells decreasing blood pressure.
-Both together will regulate the blood pressure.
+Both together will regulate blood pressure.

 Also, sodium intake always affects the potassium excretion from the body and vice versa.
-Thus, elevated intake of one mineral will result in intensifying the excretion of the other mineral.
+Thus, an elevated intake of one mineral will result in intensifying the excretion of the other mineral.

 Most significantly, low levels of potassium in pregnancy can lead to a condition called hypokalemia.
 Untreated hypokalemia can end in severe kidney problems or even death.

-Some of the special, potassium rich food are:
+Some of the special, potassium-rich food are:

-Most of the time, potassium supplements are not needed as there are plenty of food items which are rich in potassium.
-Even if you think a large amount of potassium is being lost through vomiting, it is important to seek guidance from your doctor to determine adequate dosage, as uncontrolled intake of potassium can cause dangerous issues.
+Most of the time, potassium supplements are not needed as there are plenty of food items that are rich in potassium.
+Even if you think a large amount of potassium is being lost through vomiting, it is important to seek guidance from your doctor to determine the adequate dosage, as uncontrolled intake of potassium can cause dangerous issues.
 If your doctor diagnoses low-level potassium he will decide how to restore potassium levels in your blood depending on the severity.
-The restoration of potassium can vary from a renewed diet to intravenous administration of electrolyte.
+The restoration of potassium can vary from a renewed diet to intravenous administration of electrolytes.

 When potassium levels become higher than the normal level in the blood, it can lead to dangerous and probably deadly issues.
-The situation with higher potassium level is called hyperkalemia.
+The situation with higher potassium levels is called hyperkalemia.
 Untreated hyperkalemia can result in the death of the mother as the heart can stop beating.

 Hyperkalemia can be caused due to: